vilterp/HsScheme/README.markdown

 ## Install & Run ##

 1. install [Parseclone](http://github.com/bonasaurus1/Parseclone)
-2. download & unpack source
+2. download hsscheme source, unzip, and cd into extracted directory
-3. cd into directory
+3. `$ sudo cabal install` (note: the dependency tree is pretty big, because of the `view` experimental feature -- see below)
-4. `$ sudo cabal install` (note: the dependency tree gets pretty big, because of the `view` experimental feature -- see below)
+4. create `/usr/lib/hsscheme/` and move `Prelude.hscm` there
 5. `$ hsscheme` (for REPL) or `$ hsscheme myfile.hscm` (to run file)

 Developed on Ubuntu and OS X with GHC 6.12.1.